deansallinen/deansallinen.github.io/src/content/blog/nixos-react-native-android.md

 updatedDate: 'Sep 13 2024'
 ---

-EDIT:  I needed up upgrade to SDK 34 so I took the opportunity to rework the flake.nix and devshell.nix a bit.

 Here's how I got a working setup for React Native Android development on NixOS.

 First off, is this the best setup?
 No. I still don't really know what I'm doing when it comes to Nix or NixOS.
 The combination here just happens to  work for me.
 Once I learn more about Nix and NixOS I'll optimize and make changes.
 Hopefully I'll remember to update this post too.